therahulsahu/product-spring-app/README.md

 ## How to Run:
 1. Start the couchbase db and make a bucket named `products`.

+2. Create a primay index on your bucket by running this query in query screen : `CREATE PRIMARY INDEX `product-idx` ON `products` USING GSI;`

-2. Start the Frontend application (Product Portal) using `npm install` and then `ng serve --open` in root directory of the application.
+3. Start the Frontend application (Product Portal) using `npm install` and then `ng serve --open` in root directory of the application.
 It will automatically open your default browser with `localhost:4200`.

-3. Put your couchbase credentials in the `application.property/yml` file in the backend services.
+4. Put your couchbase credentials in the `application.property/yml` file in the backend services.

-4. Start Product service using either command `mvn spring-boot:run` or using your favourite IDE.
+5. Start Product service using either command `mvn spring-boot:run` or using your favourite IDE.
 It will be running on `port 8080`.

-5. Start other services using the same above steps.
+6. Start other services using the same above steps.

-6. Try to hit an endpoint `http://localhost:8080/api/productlist/v1/getlist` or use the Frontend UI to create, read, update and delete products.
+7. Try to hit an endpoint `http://localhost:8080/api/productlist/v1/getlist` or use the Frontend UI to create, read, update and delete products.